great-expectations/great_expectations/docs/terms/execution_engine.md

 You will not need to directly instantiate an Execution Engine.
 Instead, they are automatically created as a component in a Datasource.

+If you are interested in using and accessing data with an Execution Engine that Great Expectations does not yet support, consider making your work a contribution to the [Great Expectations open source GitHub project](https://github.com/great-expectations/great_expectations).
+This is a considerable undertaking, so you may also wish to [reach out to us on Slack](https://greatexpectations.io/slack) as we will be happy to provide guidance and support.

 ### Execution Engine init arguments

 - `name`